clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    :scale: 50 %
    :alt: Instance Dashboard

-   figure 10: :guilabel:`Instance Dashboard`
+   Figure 10: :guilabel:`Instance Dashboard`

 #.
 To connect to your running instance, click the :guilabel:`Connect` button
    located at the top of your dashboard.
-This brings up the pop-up dialog box shown in figure 11 describing how to connect to your running instance.
+AWS brings up the pop-up dialog box shown in figure 11 describing how to connect to your running instance.

 .. figure:: figures/aws-web-11.png
    :scale: 50 %
    :alt: Connect to Your Instance

-   figure 11: :guilabel:`Connect to Your Instance`
+   Figure 11: :guilabel:`Connect to Your Instance`

 #.
 Open a terminal on your system.
 You should be in your :file:`$HOME`
    directory.

 #.
 Copy the previously downloaded keyfile from the :file:`Downloads`
-   directory.
+   directory to the current directory.

    .. code-block:: console